canonical/checkbox/docs/explanation/configs.rst

 ::

-    # Launcher used by the master
+    # Launcher used by the Controller

     # (...)
     [environment]